Agent Skills: Context Degradation Monitor

 1. ALWAYS check token count at every phase boundary — not just when problems appear or after completing a large task.

-2. NEVER continue complex multi-step tasks past 100K tokens in the same agent context — spawn a fresh subagent with a compressed handoff instead.
+2. NEVER continue complex multi-step tasks past 90% usage (Critical zone) in the same agent context — spawn a fresh subagent with a compressed handoff instead.

-3. ALWAYS treat 2+ early warning indicators as one severity zone higher than the raw token count suggests.
+3. ALWAYS treat 2+ early warning indicators as one severity zone higher than the raw usage percentage suggests.

-5. NEVER claim a task complete without writing a context summary when operating in Red or Critical zone — if it's not written down, the next agent won't know it happened.
+5. NEVER claim a task complete without writing a context summary when operating in Critical or Auto-compact zone — if it's not written down, the next agent won't know it happened.

 Anti-Patterns